monktastic/hackmd/wip/podcast/evil-bullets.md

 - We don't see a person who, like us, is fundamentally decent, but flawed.
 We perceive a fundamentally "bad person."
 Someone morally defective, unlike us.
 Think about your political opponents.

 - Because we're decent people, we may first try to correct them before escalating to emotional and then perhaps physical violence.

-But part of us knows that it's pointless to try and fix a broken person, so our attempts are half-hearted at best: less correction and more condescension.
+- But part of us knows that it's pointless to try and fix a broken person, so our attempts are half-hearted at best: less correction and more condescension.

-- Yet we already know that this isn't going to work, and so we're already prepping for the inevitable escalation.
-We act dismayed, but part of us secretly wants things to escalate.
+- Yet we already know that this isn't going to work, and we're already prepping for the inevitable escalation.
+We act dismayed, but part of us is secretly itching for a fight.

-- Your conscience can actually perceive that this person is ultimately just like you, and neither deserving of, nor helped by, contempt.
+- Your conscience can actually perceive how this person is ultimately just like you, and neither deserving of, nor helped by, contempt.

-- But the darkness in your mind cleverly prevents you from seeing this.
-It causes you to perceive a "bad person"; someone whom it is your duty to treat with contempt.
-It knows that this will provoke escalation — and that is what it actually wants.
+- But the darkness in your mind distorts your perception so that you don't see this.
+It causes you to instead perceive a "bad person"; someone whom it is your duty to treat with contempt.
+Because it knows that this will provoke escalation.

-- This behavior will cause everyone — you, your victim, your allies, bystanders — to become slightly nastier and more self-deceptive people.
+- Such behavior will encourage everyone — you, your victim, your allies, bystanders — to become slightly nastier people.

-- Whatever temporary positive effects may result, the world becomes a little darker.
+- Whatever temporary positive effects may come from it, the world will become a little darker.

-- But you won't be able to see this.
-Your darkness will ensure that all you see is a win.
-Any negative effects can be blamed entirely on your evil enemy.
-You were only fighting evil, and how could that ever be wrong?
+- But you won't consciously register this.
+Your darkness will ensure that all you see is that you were righteously fighting evil.
+If the world becomes a little darker as a result, well, that's entirely on your evil enemy.

 - It is really worth pausing to feel how compelling that story is.
 How natural it is to feel contempt for bad people.
-How obviously righteous it is.
-How nobody can convince you otherwise — and if they try, well, _they're_ probably evil.
+How obviously righteous that is.
+How difficult it would be for anyone to talk you out of that perspective while you're in it.
+You may not even believe me right now.

-- Because part of your mind knows unequivocally that this story is a sham; that such behavior doesn't actually serve the purpose it pretends to.
-Yet it is so incredibly alluring.
+- But part of your mind knows unequivocally that it is a sham; that such behavior doesn't actually serve the purpose it pretends to.
+Yet it is so flawlessly compelling.

-- This is how our darkness masquerades as our conscience.

-- If you can see just this one thing with complete clarity, you will understand the secret trick behind all the evil there ever was.
-And you will discover the only way to end it.
+- If you can lay bare just this one trick with complete clarity, you will understand the secret mechanism behind all the evil there ever was, and why it is so hard to eradicate.

-[//]: # (- Evil never actually fights evil; it only pretends to, in order to create more of itself with our unwitting assistance.)
+- There's only one thing that actually works.

 ---

 ## Ch 3: compassion

-- If you think I'm going to tell you to be nice, think again.
+- No, I'm not going to tell you to be nice.
 The problem isn't that you were being mean, it's that you were being self-deceptive.

 - Part of you knew, even as you were doing it, that you were acting against your conscience.
-Because when we're acting in alignment with our deepest values, contempt and self-righteousness are actually impossible.

-- No matter how well you hide this self-deception, people can always sense it, even if only subconsciously.
-And it invites their minds to do the same.
+- No matter how well you hide this from yourself and others, people can always sense it, even if only subconsciously.
+  - Contempt and self-righteousness are _always_ signs of self-deception, and they are secretly invitations for others to do the same.

 - The opposite of self-deception is compassion.

-- That word probably evokes images of people being nice and sweet.
-Those are surely fine qualities, but they are worse than useless against evil.
+- That word probably evokes images of people being soft and nice.
+While those are surely fine qualities, they are worse than useless against evil.

-- But that is not what compassion means.
-It is our darkness that tries to make us think that it is, so that we will write it off, and fail to discover the one thing that can actually kill it.
+- But that's not what compassion means.
+Our darkness makes us conflate "compassionate" with "nice" precisely to prevent us from discovering the one thing that can actually kill it.
-  - Part of our duty must be to reclaim that word.

-- **Compassion can be as fierce or potentially even violent as the situation requires.**
+- **In truth, compassion can be as fierce or potentially even violent as the situation warrants.**

 - The Dalai Lama was once asked what you should do if a gunman is trying to kill you and you have a gun.
 He said, well, shoot back.
-There's nothing nice about that.
+That's... not nice.
 But in what sense is it compassionate?

 - Compassion is the realization that at the deepest level, all you really want is for everything to feel totally okay, and that this is what everyone else wants, too (despite obvious appearance to the contrary).